eol-uchile/edx-stats/back/README.md

   Example usage:
   - ```manage.py loadlogs```
-- processtimes.py will read logs from an start date (today by default) and use a time window of X days to process student times until the start date.
+- processtimes.py will read logs from an start date to today.
 Optional arguments
-  - --start: set the start date with the format YYYY-MM-DD
+  - --day-step: how many days to process in memory at a time

   Example usage:
-  - ```manage.py processtimes 3```
+  - ```manage.py processtimes 2019-03-01```
-  - ```manage.py processtimes 3 --start 2019-03-01```
+  - ```manage.py processtimes 2019-03-01 --day-step 4 ```